Toronto Islands: History

 The peninsula and surrounding sand bars that now form the Toronto Islands were surveyed in 1792 by Lieutenant Joseph Bouchette of the Royal Navy.
 D.W.
 Smith's Gazetteer recorded in 1813 that "the long beach or peninsula, which affords a most delightful ride, is considered so healthy by the Indians that they resort to it whenever indisposed".
 Many Indigenous communities were located between the peninsula's base and the Don River.
-The peninsula was a series of many sand spits and ponds known to European settlers as the "Island of Hiawatha".

 During the 1790s, the British built the first buildings on the island.
 The Gibraltar Point Blockhouse and storage structures were built at Gibraltar Point in 1794.
 The garrison was known as the Blockhouse Bay garrison, and it supported the garrison on the mainland.
 By 1800, another blockhouse and a guard house were built.
 These were destroyed in the Battle of York.
 Another garrison was built, but it was abandoned by 1823 and demolished in 1833.

 The Gibraltar Point Lighthouse was constructed at Gibraltar Point, the south-western extremity of the peninsula in 1809.
 It is perhaps best known for the demise of its first keeper, German-born John Paul Radelmüller, whose alleged 1815 murder by soldiers from Fort York forms the basis of Toronto's most enduring ghost story.
 Although the precise circumstances of his death remain a mystery, recent research has verified many aspects of the popular legend.
 The two soldiers charged with but ultimately acquitted of Radelmüller's murder were John Henry and John Blueman, both of the Glengarry Light Infantry.

 The peninsula was first cut off from the mainland to the east by a storm in 1852, but a breakwater was built and the channel was filled in by silt.
 However, on April 13, 1858, the peninsula became an island permanently by a violent storm that cut a 500 ft wide channel.
 The same storm destroyed two hotels on the island.

 After the peninsula became an island, the Hanlan family were among the first year-round inhabitants, settling at Gibraltar Point in 1862.
 In 1867, the City of Toronto acquired the Islands from the federal government, and the land was divided into lots, allowing seasonal cottages, outdoor amusement areas and summer resort hotels to be built.
 The west side of the island became a destination for the people of Toronto and the first summer cottage community was built there.
 In 1878, a hotel was built by John Hanlan at the north-west tip of the island and soon after the area became known as Hanlan's Point.
+The family built Hanlan's Point Amusement Park in the 1880s.
 John's son, Edward "Ned" Hanlan, earned international recognition as a rower before taking over his father's business.
 Other notable families on the Islands included the Durnans (James Durnan was the Gibraltar Point Lighthouse keeper in 1832) and the Wards (David Ward settled on the eastern end in 1830).